Kitchen Remodeling on the Cheap: Proven Ideas for Creating Your Dream Kitchen on a Budget

 Tile grout stains and is nearly impossible to clean

 Urethanes cure to a flexible, self-sealing, semi-elastic, hard finish that lasts for years and years without staining.
-Anti-microbial formulations for baths also inhibit mold and mildew.
+Anti-microbial formulations for baths and kitchens also inhibit mold and mildew.

 Hand-washing dishes rather than running the dishwasher saves water and electricity

 Washing by hand consumes much more water than using your dishwasher, especially when you consider that washing dishes by hand is a daily affair whereas you may only run your dishwasher only every 2 or 3 days.
-Your dishwasher is one of your most efficient appliances.
-In most localities (excluding the cost of detergent) it costs between 12¢ and 20¢ to wash a load of dishes.
+A modern dishwasher is one of the most efficient appliances.
+In most localities (excluding the cost of detergent) it costs between 14¢ and 22¢ to wash a load of dishes.

 So if you are going "Green" and thinking about leaving the dishwasher out of your new kitchen to help the environment, forget it.
 Buy the most efficient dishwasher you can afford.
 Stop washing by hand, just load dirty dishes as they are used into the dishwasher until it is full, then push the magic button.
-For more information on saving water, read our article Saving Household Water

 Dishes should be "pre-rinsed" before being washed in a dishwasher.

-Moreover, re-rinsing may actually harm your dishes because prerinsing causes the concentration of alkaline in dishwasher detergent to rise to high levels.
+Moreover, re-rinsing may actually harm your dishes because pre-rinsing causes the concentration of alkaline in dishwasher detergent to rise to high levels.
 Dishwasher detergents are made to clean stuck-on grease and grime.
-With no grease and grime to attack, the alkaline in the detergent attacks your dishes instead, making them appear cloudy, scratched and in some cases, actually etching the surface.
+With no grease and grime to attack, the alkaline in the detergent attacks your dishes instead, making them appear cloudy, scratched, and in some cases, actually etching the surface.

 But, keep in mind that efficiency is relative.
-Cooking on gas for a year saves just $18.00 in my home town, Lincoln, Nebraska, over cooking with electricity.
-Of course consumer-owned Lincoln Electric System's electricity is the third cheapest in the country, so the difference may be much greater where you are.
+Cooking on gas for a year saves just $18.00 in our hometown, Lincoln, Nebraska, overcooking with electricity.
+Of course, publicly-owned Lincoln Electric System's electricity is some of the cheapest in the country, so the difference may be much greater where you are.